 It’s only right to visit one of the oldest taverns in New York City.
-Go and grab a pint with friends and enjoy St. Patrick’s Day at this historical pub located on the East Village.
+Go and grab a pint with friends and enjoy St. Patrick’s Day at this historic pub located on the East Village.

 Join a Pub Crawl on St. Patrick’s Day

 This is probably one of the most fun activities (for adults) can do.
-For a set fee, you and others will be able to bar-hop and get full access on drinks.
+For a set fee, you and others will be able to bar-hop and get full access to drinks.
 This goes on throughout the day and it’s a great way to meet new people or even just spend time with friends.